VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 After **Heimal Storm** happens, it's time to soak **Conviction** towers within your quadrant:
 + Meteor player always take the outter tower and the most counter-clockwise one if there's no outter mid tower.
 + If there's two outter towers, DPS takes the most counter-clockwise one while the Tank/Healer takes the most clockwise one.
-+ If there's one inner and one outter tower, DPS takes the one out and Tank/Healer goes in.
++ If there's one inner and one outter tower, Tank/Healer takes the one out and DPS goes in.
 + Inner players adjust with the available towers.

 Once the first set of towers are soaked, the meteor players start to run clockwise around the arena without sprinting to reach the tower on the opposite side, North and South.
+Meanwhile the players paired with the meteor players will take the North West and South East towers.
+And for the East and West pairs, the Tank/Healers will take the cardinal towers while the DPS will taker the intercardinal ones.
-Meanwhile the outter players will position themself into free towers, inner players will allign with free towers.
-After a few second **Faith Unmoving** will happen, meteor and outter players must use their knockback immunity while the inner players use the knockbac kto get into their towers:
+After a few second **Faith Unmoving** will happen, meteor and outter players must use their knockback immunity while the inner players use the knockback to get into their towers:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="" imgDesc="" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="sanctity7.jpg;sanctity8.jpg;sanctity9.jpg;sanctity10.jpg;sanctity11.jpg" imgDesc="Preform pairs on cardinals;Adjust pairs to have meteor players on North and South then move away to place the <em>Heimal Storm</em>;Move into your assigned tower;Meteor players start to run around clockwise, outter players get into their towers, inner players aligned themself to their towers;Either use the knockback to get into your towers or use your immunity" slideNumber=slideCounter %}

 *Thordan* will teleport North and cast **Ultimate End**.
 Heal and use proper mitigation for this raid-wide.
 Then *Thordan* will move a bit and use **Broad Swing**.
 Stand behind him and move into the first cleave once it happend.
 He will turn and repeat this a second time.